Eulanda/EulandaConnect/docs/functions/Export-DeliveryToXml.md

 # Export-DeliveryToXml

 ## SYNOPSIS
-Exports a delivery bill including its positions to an XML file
+This PowerShell function exports a delivery bill including its line items to an XML file.
+This function requires an EULANDA ERP system.
+Source code on [GitHub](https://github.com/Eulanda/EulandaConnect/blob/master/source/public/Export-DeliveryToXml.ps1).

 ## SYNTAX